Geek-Boy-Aditya/Coursera_Machine_Learning_By_Andrew_Ng/README.md

 ![](/images/LR1.png)

-which we can minimize using gradient descent:
+which we can minimize using gradient descent:-

 ![](/images/LR2.png)